YahyaGHOLAME3/YahyaGHOLAME3/README.md

 # About me

-I will try to put in this repo all my projects done during my bachelore
+I will try to put in this repo all my projects done during my bachelor's degree in computer science

 I am currently an undergraduate student in AlAkhawayn University in Ifrane